ona-SE/onaflix-public/README.md

 Here you have:

-- All the source code in your favourite editor
+- All the source code in your favorite editor
 - Your running web server on `localhost:3000`
 - Your running ports for your API, database, etc
 - All authenticated with your GitHub account